OrderN/CONQUEST-release/docs/ext-tools.rst

 called *Calculator* so that it can be used to calculate ``energies``, ``forces`` and ``stresses`` as inputs to other calculations such as `Phonon <https://wiki.fysik.dtu.dk/ase/ase/phonons.html#module-ase.phonons>`_ or `NEB <https://wiki.fysik.dtu.dk/ase/ase/neb.html#module-ase.neb>`_ that are not implemented in CONQUEST.
-ASE is a versatil tool to manage CONQUEST calculations without pain either:
+ASE is a versatile tool to manage CONQUEST calculations without pain either:

 * in a **direct** way where pre-processing, calculation and post-processing are managed on-the-fly by ASE,